The best mountain bike gloves will not only protect your hands in the event of a crash but also increase your grip on the handlebar.

 So good: The Outsiders are great for riding in warmer weather, with a secure, comfortable fit.
 They’re very well made and built especially tough.
 We loved the soft leather palm that offers a really connected feel at the bar.
 Strapless cuffs help keep your wrists free of restriction.

-No good: The price is particularly high and the fingers were a little long for our tester.
+No good: The price is particularly high for summer gloves and the fingers were a little long for our tester.

 - Price: £45 / $45